YoursSohail/SmartDailyExpenseTracker/README.md

 2.  **Refactoring with Common UI Components (Gemini):**
     *   **Initial Prompt:**
     ```
-      Let's create a new file at `app/src/main/java/com/yourssohail/smartdailyexpensetracker/ui/common/CommonUIComponents.kt` and add a `FullScreenLoadingIndicator` composable.
+      Let'''s create a new file at `app/src/main/java/com/yourssohail/smartdailyexpensetracker/ui/common/CommonUIComponents.kt` and add a `FullScreenLoadingIndicator` composable.
 It should be a `Box` composable that fills the max size and centers a `CircularProgressIndicator`."
       ```
     *   **Effectiveness:** Led to the AI-assisted creation of reusable UI elements and improved code maintainability across multiple screens.